 To ensure I cater for the diversity within a classroom, I plan and program individual student learning goals to allow for differentiation.
 I work with students to set their own learning goals as well.
 I believe students should be aware of their personal achievements at school and also have input to what they want to learn about.
 I am keen to use structured and purposeful inquiry methods to teach students how to be life long learners to make relevant connections with our world.

 I believe it is important to know where students are beginning in their learning journey in order to assist them with where they need to go.
-Therefore, frequent assessment and testing is critical in a child’s development.
-It is vital to keep this data to measure student successes and to build upon those successes.
+Therefore, frequent assessment is critical in a child’s development.
+It is vital to make observations, test regularly and keep this data to measure student successes and to build upon those successes.
 My assessments enhance accurate reporting to parents and fulfil my teaching duties and accountability.

 I am continuously working towards developing my knowledge and understanding of the International Baccalaureate program in order to assist me with my teaching strategies.
-I am revisiting the PYP as for the last three years I have worked in the MYP.
-I have been encouraged to observe and take in as much as possible, whilst making sure that I am meeting the National Curriculum standards.
+I continue to deepen my understanding of the PYP and have the opportunity to work alongside other experienced educators who teach this curriculum.
+I will continue to observe and take in as much as possible, whilst making sure that I am meeting the National Curriculum standards.

 I am learning new skills in ICT to benefit my own class and my colleagues.
 In 2012 I completed the IB course “ICT in the PYP” I have implemented my learning within the classroom.
 In particular, I have set up a class blog for my students and myself professionally.
 I will continue to seek knowledge in this area through my own means as well as seeking assistance from my colleagues.
 I have recently been connecting with educational professional via Twitter.
 This has enabled sharing of resources and ideas, educational links to articles and opportunities to engage with like-minded professionals.
 In 2014, I presented at the ACEC (Australian Computers in Education Conference) about the 1:1 iPad program at St Andrew’s School.
 This was a huge success for myself and my team.
 This year I completed a course called “Digital Citizenship in the PYP”, I learnt a lot about what we need to do as educators to prepare our students in a globally connected world.
-I am also exploring digital portfolios this year using Seesaw.
-I will be mentoring my junior primary colleagues with the process and hope to create clearer connections with parents about their children’s progress.
+I started to explore digital portfolios in 2015 and began using Seesaw in 2016.
+I became a Seesaw Ambassador in 2017 and have run professional development at EdTech SA and within my own school to mentor my junior primary colleagues with the process of creating digital portfolios.
+I hope to create clearer connections with parents about their children’s progress in our school.